Microsoft-Build-2016/CodeLabs-GameDev-3-ANGLE/Source/Ex6/README.md

 	_Configuring the build target and Phone emulator_

 3. Press **F5** to build and run the project.
 Visual Studio will launch the Windows 10 Phone emulator and load your app onto the phone.
 This process may take a few minutes to complete.
-Once the app has been loaded onto the phone, it should look like this:
+Once the app has been loaded onto the phone, it should look like the following.

 	![Breakout App on Windows Phone_](../../Images/ex6-phone-wvga-4-inch.png?raw=true "Breakout App on Windows Phone_")